harness/developer-hub/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-java-kotlin-scala.md

 <details>
 <summary>Bazel container images</summary>

-If you use a Bazel [container image](#container-registry-and-image) in a build infrastructure where Bazel isn't already installed, your pipeline must install Bazel in a [Run step](../../run-ci-scripts/run-step-settings.md) prior to the Run Tests step.
-This is because `bazel query` is called before the container image is pulled.
+If your build tool is Bazel, and you use a [container image](#container-registry-and-image) to provide the Bazel binary to the **Run Tests** step, your build will fail if Bazel isn't already installed in your build infrastructure.
+This is because the **Run Tests** step calls `bazel query` before pulling the container image.

-Bazel is already installed on Harness Cloud runners, and you don't need to specify a container image.
+Bazel is already installed on Harness Cloud runners.
 For other build infrastructures, you must manually confirm that Bazel is already installed.
+If Bazel isn't already installed on your build infrastructure, you need to install Bazel in a [**Run** step](/docs/continuous-integration/use-ci/run-ci-scripts/run-step-settings.md) prior to the **Run Tests** step.

 </details>